-This catalog in two formats—an interactive website and PDF—gathers in one place for the first time essential information on 53 arabica varieties from around the world.
+This catalog—accessible via the web and a customizable PDF generator—gathers in one place for the first time essential information on 55 arabica varieties and 47 robusta varieties from around the world.

 What people are saying

 “World Coffee Research has knocked it out of the park with this one.
 Although aimed at farmers to help them make the best choice for planting, it’s a rich, detailed, free, and absolutely gorgeous resource for all.” — Matt Perger, Barista Hustle

 “The result is a visually coherent and remarkably easy-to-use resource, the likes of which have not existed prior to now.” — Daily Coffee News

 “It's like Alice down the Rabbit Hole.” — Taylor Street Baristas